loid122/Secure_AI-Powered_Content_Filtering_System/README.md

   - Uses an **AES key** for encryption.
   - To enhance security, the AES key is encrypted with the **server’s public RSA key**.
   - This ensures that only the server can decrypt the AES key using its **private RSA key**.
   - The client only needs the **server’s public key** for secure encryption.
+  - The client sends the  data using a post request to one of the server's endpoints (in this case) after verifying the server's certificate

 - **`server.py`**
   - Decrypts the AES key using its **private RSA key**.